daminisatya/blog/_posts/2017-02-16-teach-susi-some-rules.md

 }
 {% endhighlight %}

 The above JSON is the result of the susi result.
 Woah this is how susi replies back.
-So the answer is here.